hyva-themes/magento2-hyva-admin/docs/guides/hyva-admin-grid-walkthrough/default-sort-order.md

 Users can change the sort order by clicking on the column titles.
 Clicking on a title multiple times reverses the sort order.

-For more detailed information about which columns are sortable and how sorting works, please refer to the **Sorting Columns** documentation in the deep docs.
+For more detailed information about which columns are sortable and how sorting works, please refer to the [Sorting Columns](../design-docs/sorting-columns.md) documentation in the design docs.